 When looking at an unlimited plan, it is especially important to understand what limitations exist.
 While the data transfer may be unlimited - there may be significant limitations on the speed with which the data is transferred.
 Some providers will “throttle” your service during peak hours or even slow down your service if you utilize it “too much” during a given month.
 As always, read the fine print and understand all of the limitations that apply.

-In 2017, there are a huge number of services which can make international calling a breeze.
+Currently, there are a huge number of services which can make international calling a breeze.
 Skype, Facetime, and even Facebook all provide video calling services which are many times free or come with very little cost.
 What if your abuela doesn’t have a computer or would prefer a simple phone call?
 It’s this type of situation which might require a true international calling plan.

 In general, T-Mobile is considered a leader in providing international roaming coverage.
 The T-Mobile One plan provides 2G data coverage and unlimited texting in over 140 countries.
 Talk costs are just $0.20 per minute.